 Global & Regional Overviews

 If you're looking for more global and regional perspective, these two reports should help.
 The 2018 Digital yearbook contains headline digital data for 239 countries and territories around the world, while the Digital in 2017 Global Overview provides a useful reference for comparing this year's numbers to the same picture 12 months previous.

 If you'd like to dig deeper into the internet, social media, and mobile use in every country in the world, the reports below are especially for you.

 We've grouped countries together using the United Nations' sub-region classification, but if you're struggling to find the exact country you need, you'll find a list of countries in the first few charts of each report; clicking on any of those country names will take you to the specific report that you're looking for.

 And if you need any more stats – or if you'd like to dig deeper into the implications that these numbers may have for you and your organisation – simply tweet your questions to @Kepios, or send us an email.

 Digital in Africa

 Digital in Asia & The Pacific

 If you'd like to compare the numbers above to the data from previous years, the following reports may help.
-It's worth noting, however, that we've had to change the way we collect and report data for some of the data reports over time, so be sure to check the data-point descriptor above the icon for each metric you're comparing, and be sure to read the chart title and footnotes to understand whether the source or focus of the data has changed from one year to the next.
-If you have any questions, simply email us, or tweet them to @kepios.
+It's worth noting, however, that we've had to change the way we collect and report some of the data over time, so be sure to check the data-point descriptor above the icon for each metric you're comparing, and be sure to read the chart title and footnotes to understand whether the source or focus of the data has changed from one year to the next.
+If you have any questions, simply email us, or tweet to @kepios.